Assault Defense Attorney

 Jason did not make any false promises or sugar coat anything; something that I found to be rare when looking for an attorney.
 He got the job done quicker than expected with a reasonable price.View on Google

-Don't Start Talking Until You Have a Criminal Defense Attorney
+Don't Start Talking Until You Have a Lawyer

 If you have been arrested on charges of assault, you may feel confident that the charges are either unwarranted or based on distorted or false information.
 Even so, it is important to remain silent until you have secured the representation of an attorney.

-Jason Trumpler, a criminal defense attorney with offices in Austin and Round Rock serving communities throughout Williamson County, is here to help you.
+Jason Trumpler, a criminal defense attorney with law offices in Austin and Round Rock, TX, is here to help you.
 In the heat of the moment, it is all too easy to make statements that could be misconstrued or otherwise prove harmful to your case.

 With an attorney like Jason Trumpler in your corner, you can be sure to provide only measured statements that present your side of the story in service of the truth and your best interests.